nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2022-07-08-example-of-using-interface-class.md

 * We can also avoid any modification if new type of class is needed to be backdoor by `mem_mgr`.
 If new class type needs to be backdoor by `mem_mgr`, it need to implements the `memory_backdoorable` and create the `get_data_info` function.
-* Also, by using the interface class, we can elimiate the implicit coding conventions such as backdoorable class must have `m_addr` and `m_data` variable.
+* Also, by using the interface class, we can eliminate the implicit coding conventions such as backdoorable class must have `m_addr` and `m_data` variable.
 All the requirements are defined explicit in the interface class.
 So it is easier for any verification engineer to follow.